kschan0214/sepia.documentation/docs/gui/Background-field-removal-standalone.rst

     +--------------------+-----------------------------------------------------------------------------------------------------------------------------------+

     .. warning::
-      Please make sure the filenames follow the above rules (see also:ref:`Data-preparation`) and no other files in the directory sharing the same string labels (i.e. 'fieldmap', 'header' and 'mask').
+      Please make sure the filenames follow the above rules (see also **Data Input** in :ref:`Data-preparation`) and no other files in the directory sharing the same string labels (i.e. 'fieldmap', 'header' and 'mask').

     .. warning::
       The rule of filename for the fieldmap is changed from 'total-field' to 'fieldmap' in v1.0 in accordance to BIDS specification.